CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: Abstract

 \section{Abstract}

 Modern vehicles rely on a fleet of electronic control units (ECUs) connected through controller area network (CAN) buses for critical vehicular control.
-However, with the expansion of advanced connectivity features in automobiles and the elevated risks of internal system exposure, the CAN bus is increasingly prone to intrusions and injection attacks.
-The ordinary injection attacks disrupt the typical timing properties of the CAN data stream, and the rule-based intrusion detection systems (IDS) can easily detect them.
-However, advanced attackers can inject false data to the time series sensory data (signal), while looking innocuous by the pattern/frequency of the CAN messages.
-Such attacks can bypass the rule-based IDS or any anomaly-based IDS built on binary payload data.
-To make the vehicles robust against such intelligent attacks, we propose CANShield, a signal-based intrusion detection framework for the CAN bus.
-CANShield consists of three modules: a data preprocessing module that handles the high-dimensional CAN data stream at the signal level and makes them suitable for a deep learning model; a data analyzer module consisting of multiple deep autoencoder (AE) networks, each analyzing the time-series data from a different temporal perspective; and finally an attack detection module that uses an ensemble method to make the final decision.
-Evaluation results on two high-fidelity signal-based CAN attack datasets show the high accuracy and responsiveness of CANShield in detecting wide-range of advanced intrusion attacks. \keywords{Controller area networks \and Intrusion detection systems \and Deep learning.}
+With the expansion of advanced connectivity features in automobiles and the elevated risks of internal system exposure, the CAN bus is increasingly prone to intrusions and injection attacks.
+As ordinary injection attacks disrupt the typical timing properties of the CAN data stream, rule-based intrusion detection systems (IDS) can easily detect them.
+However, advanced attackers can inject false data to the {signal/semantic level}, while looking innocuous by the pattern/frequency of the CAN messages.
+The rule-based IDS, as well as the anomaly-based IDS, are built merely on the sequence of CAN messages IDs or just the binary payload data and are less effective in detecting such attacks.
+Therefore, to detect such intelligent attacks, we propose CANShield, a deep learning-based signal-level intrusion detection framework for the CAN bus.
+CANShield consists of three modules: a data preprocessing module that handles the high-dimensional CAN data stream at the signal level and parses them into time series suitable for a deep learning model; a data analyzer module consisting of multiple deep autoencoder (AE) networks, each analyzing the time-series data from a different temporal scale and granularity, and finally an attack detection module that uses an ensemble method to make the final decision.
+Evaluation results on two high-fidelity signal-based CAN attack datasets show the high accuracy and responsiveness of CANShield in detecting advanced intrusion attacks.

-\section{Introduction}
+\section{INTRODUCTION}